 The following is the general policy on the extent of resident inspector coverage:

-staffed with only a single qualified resident inspector, at least one qualified resident inspector or qualified region-based should provide site coverage during normal working hours (Monday through Friday) such that there are no more than consecutive normal in which there is no coverage.
-In addition, in some circumstances as approved by egional management, technical reviewers may provide NRC site after a review of site event notification, emergency response procedures and the NRC resident inspector’s role.
+For sites nominally staffed with only a single qualified resident inspector, at least one qualified resident inspector or an alternate qualified inspector (e.g., a region-based inspector) should provide site coverage during normal working hours (i.e., Monday through Friday) such that there are no more than 10 consecutive normal workdays in which there is no coverage.
+In addition, in some circumstances as approved by regional management, NRC staff such as technical reviewers may provide NRC site coverage after a review of site event notifications, emergency response procedures, and the NRC resident inspector’s role.

+The resident inspector coverage policy provides flexibility for the Region, based on the facility’s risk, performance, and core inspection program completion status, to plan supplemental staffing resources and reduce the amount of travel needed to maintain staffing.
+This should reduce travel hours up to 8-10 hours per roundtrip resulting in savings to Title 10 of the Code of Federal Regulations Part 170 fees.

+In extenuating circumstances, the Region may request an extension of the 10 consecutive working days by contacting the program office via a memo to the Division of Fuel Management division director.
+The memo should explain the circumstances that caused the request, why safety continues to be assured, when site coverage is expected to be restored, and any contingency plans considered.

-The Regional Administrator will be notified when the site inspector coverage be met.
+The Regional Administrator will be notified when the site inspector coverage cannot be met.

 Inspection activities performed at any time other than day shift (Monday-Friday) hours on non-holidays are called “backshift” inspections.
 Inspection activities performed on Saturdays and Sundays, NRC holidays that are concurrent with licensee holidays, and weeknight hours between about 10:00 p.m. and 5:00 a.m., are called “deep backshift” inspections.
 There are no set hours for backshift inspection because the baseline inspection program will involve some backshift coverage on a routine basis.
 Resident inspectors should devote at least 50 hours of direct inspection and plant status effort per year per site to deep backshift inspections.
 These efforts may only last for a couple of hours or as directed by management.
 If deemed appropriate by regional management, this coverage may be provided by regional inspectors in lieu of, or in addition to, that performed by resident inspectors.
 Inspections on holidays will count as deep backshift only if the licensee holiday is concurrent with the NRC holiday.